 Silk pyramids uses only a small section of the color wheel.
 It's a very harmonic usage of neighbors yellow, orange, red, and magenta.

 Cactus rose is a Judy Niemeyer pattern that I used to play with purple and green.
-I included a bit of navy blue for fun.
-It's about half pieced--half appliqued.
+I didn't have trouble filling an hour of talking!

 No comments: